njclose/KTP-Nu-pledge-project/C++/C++_Curriculum.md

 - Expain use of `break;` statement

 ## Section 6: Functions (35 minutes):
-- Explain how to difine and call functions
+- Explain how to define and call functions
 - Introduce function parimeters and return types
 - Explain scope and lifetime of variables